sirasris/AI_Academy_2020/README.md

 For this problem, you are tasked to develop a machine learning model that takes a photo as input and classify whether that photo contains Wat Prakaew or Wat Po.
 Gather your dataset from photos on the internet.
 [Here](https://drive.google.com/open?id=1mdZLeiG0NSR6idRFCs9k_1GAsJ59riDK) are some photos that we expect your model to be able to correctly classify

+---

+### Plan your time wisely and show us what you can do!
+## Post a new issue if you have a question.
+Check the Q&A policy before posting.